andrew-lundy/northwind-mysql/README.md

 # northwind-mysql-queries
-A collection of my sample queries for the Northwind database.
+A collection of my sample MySQL queries for the Northwind database.